World Wide Dream Builders is an Amway Motivational Organization, and a network marketing opportunity in itself.

 Commissioned payouts are 30% and turn into 4% royalties when your leg breaks off.
 You don’t lose everything when you lose a leg, but wouldn’t you rather just keep the leg and make more?

 You need to hit 100 PV per month to even qualify for commission at all, which comes out to about $300/month in sales volume.
 Just to get paid at all.

 Not gonna lie, WWDB is a brilliant concept.
 Amway Motivational Organizations are a brilliant concept in general, but these guys did it best.
 They really built something huge.

-But just because Puryear is a legend, doesn’t mean everyone who joins his now massive organization will be.
+It’s no scam, but just because Puryear is a legend, doesn’t mean everyone who joins his now-massive organization will be.
 It’s not easy to make money with WWDB.
 Although their comp plan is pretty ethical by MLM standards, it means that you could find yourself shelling out lots of monthly fees before you even start seeing any decent money.
 Plus, having your legs break off once you really start chugging and losing a huge chunk of commissions when they turn to royalties can be discouraging.

 You can make it big with WWDB, but most people won’t.
 And you’ll be hustling to all your friends and family, which is skeezy at best.